RamanLab/iCOMIC_doc/docs/usage.md

 Once the analysis is completed, iCOMIC will automatically take you to the `Results` tab which displays three major results.

-1. 'Analysis Statistics':

-Displays a MultiQC consolidated report of overall analysis statistics.
+1. `Analysis Statistics`:Displays a MultiQC consolidated report of overall analysis statistics.
 This includes FastQC reports, Alignment statistics and variant statistics.

-2. 'Variants called':

-On clicking this button a pop up with the `vcf` file of variants called will be displayed.
+2. `Variants called`:On clicking this button a pop up with the `vcf` file of variants called will be displayed.

-3. 'Annotated variants':

-Displays the annotated `vcf` file.
+3. `Annotated variants`:Displays the annotated `vcf` file.